-Having an employee choose to leave your company is never an easy pill to swallow, especially in a job seeker’s market.
-With the demand for talent on the rise, recruiters and employers need to learn what attracts great employees and drives them out the door.
+As an employer, having an employee choose to leave your company is never an easy pill to swallow.
+With demand for talent everchanging, employers and recruiters not only need to learn what attracts great employees, but also what drives them out the door.
 Luckily, exit interviews allow employers to ask departing employees first-hand about their experience on the job and any immediate feedback for the company.

 What Is an Exit Interview?

-The definition of an exit interview is a meeting with a terminating employee prior to their departure from your company.
-An exit interview can be conducted as an in-person meeting, conversation over the phone and/or through digital or hand-written surveys.
+An exit interview refers to a meeting with a terminating employee prior to their departure from your company.
+An exit interview can be conducted as an in-person meeting, virtual meeting, conversation over the phone and/or through digital or hand-written surveys.

 Importance of Exit Interviews

-Also, exit interviews reinforce your true core values — whether intentionally or not.
+Exit interviews also reinforce a company’s core values, whether intentionally or not.
 Neglecting to make exit interviews a priority will signal to employees their input or contribution to your company is not valued.
-Conversely, asking each employee why they’re headed out the door and inquiring how you can improve as an employer will show that you appreciate the time they spent on your team and that you want to make the office better for your remaining employees.
+Conversely, asking each employee why they’re headed out the door and inquiring how you can improve as an employer will show that you appreciate the time they spent on your team, and that you want to make the office better for your remaining employees.

 How to Conduct an Exit Interview